worepix/doc-chester/source/integrations/google_assistant.rst

 Prepare your modules
 ********************

-Please set up at least one of the supported modules using Projects guides with the standard firmware. !!!!!!!!!TODO!!!!!!!!!!!
+Please set up at least one of the supported modules using `Projects guides <https://www.hackster.io/359450/push-the-button-f7e7c4>`_ with the standard firmware.
 Google Assistant will use Node-RED to communicate with your Hub in the background and fulfill your commands.

 .. important::